 We tend to think of Thanksgiving as a homebound holiday, but there’s often travel involved, whether that means going to see relatives or welcoming them from out of state.
 It’s less common to travel over the Thanksgiving break, though it’s a trend we’d endorse.

 If you’re planning to visit family for Thanksgiving, make a mini-vacation out of it by opting to drive rather than fly.
 Or, if your relatives live all the way across the country, consider flying into a closer city and renting a car for the last leg if it’s within your budget.
 Bonus points if you turn up with hand-picked apples for a homemade pie.

-A road trip is also a fun idea for a non-traditional Thanksgiving.
+A road trip is also a fun idea for a less than traditional Thanksgiving.
 It’s hard to imagine the holiday without its signature meal, but there’s no rule about making grandma’s stuffing in a rented kitchen, or reimagining Thanksgiving dinner at a campsite if your idea of a road trip includes sleeping under the stars.

 Whether you lean into the seasonal theme or not, September, October, and November are some of the most beautiful months of the year to explore the country, even outside of New England.
 Give a fall road trip a chance and see for yourself.